The-Marcy-Lab-School-Assignments/swe-oop-assessment-2-DarlinHolguin/src/short-response.md

 ## Response 4

-I would use inhertance to organize these classes by firstly
+I would use inhertance to organize these **classes** by firstly setting the **properties** to common behaviors or necessities that a pet has.
+Then I would make seperate subclasses from the `Pet` **parent class** `Cats`, `Dogs`, and `Birds`.
+Each **subclass** will also include their unique abilities.
+I would use **inheritance** through the `super()` keyword in order to invoke the parentclasse's properties.

+One advantage of using inheritance here instead of creating three separate classes is that it will prevent me from having to repeat the same lines of code for all three classes that derive from the `Pet` class.

+### Syntax example

 ```js
 class Pet {